Tax Planning & Compliance

 What are the chances my cannabis business will face an IRS audit?

-You should always be prepared to be audited; it’s a main reason we help our clients maintain impeccable records.
-Over 16 percent of cannabis small businesses are audited, compared to just 1 percent in other industries.
+You should always be prepared to be audited; it’s a primary reason we help our clients maintain impeccable records.
+Cannabis small businesses are much more likely to be audited compared to other small businesses, and that trend is expected to continue.

 How can I legally maximize my deductions?